0xSY3/MNT-AI/README.md

 3. Configure environment variables:
    - Create a new file `.env` in the root directory
-   - Add your OpenAI API key:
+   - Add your OpenAI API key and PostgreSQL Database Configuration:
 ```
 # OpenAI API Key (required for AI features)
 OPENAI_API_KEY=your_openai_api_key_here